Cyrus-Tan/Limex-Trading-Summer-Challenge-25-Documentation/README.md

 Event-Driven Trading Strategy with Catalyst Detection and Lime API Execution This repository contains the research, development, and implementation of a short-horizon event-driven trading strategy that systematically captures market inefficiencies around catalysts such as earnings surprises, corporate actions, and regulatory changes.

 # Event-Driven Trading Strategy with Catalyst Detection
 This repository contains the research, development, and implementation of a short-horizon event-driven trading strategy that systematically captures market inefficiencies around catalysts such as earnings surprises, corporate actions, and regulatory changes.
-The strategy was developed and deployed during the Limex Trading Challenge Summer 2025, where it achieved 1st place in Absolute Returns and 2nd place in Sharpe Ratio.
+The strategy was developed and deployed during the Limex Trading Challenge Summer 2025, where it achieved **1st in Absolute Returns** ($117,850 / 17.85%) and **2nd in Sharpe Ratio** (2.75) across 559 trades taken, while having <3% maximum drawdown while maintaining strong alpha capture.

+This suggests a **strong return-to-risk profile**: high upside volatility but controlled downside.

 # Methodology
 ## Hypothesis